India's Bishnoi 'tree Huggers' Renew Conservation Fight | 🌎 LatestLY

 The ABBM is currently fighting an ongoing legal battle in Rajasthan to stop the felling of the khejri trees and hold officials accountable.
 However, there is little optimism within the community.

-Sarawan Patel, a photographer and environmental social worker in Jodhpur, told DW that the protests were not drawing enough attention.
+Sarawan Patel, a photographer and environmental social worker in Jodhpur, told DW that the protests are not drawing enough attention.

 "Despite the large scale of deforestation, we have not been able to make waves or have our pleas heard and this remains a local issue," he said.

-Bhawad said that although the community is motivated to protest against deforestation, they are facing a lot of pushback from officials.
+Although Bishnois are motivated to protest deforestation, Bhawad said, they are facing a lot of pushback from officials.

 When asked about the way forward, Bhawad recalled what is widely believed to be Amrita Devi's last words: "A chopped head is cheaper than a felled tree."